superboxes/CPP-Minecraft-AutoClicker/README.md

 How to use:

 1. Turn on the EXE while you're in Minecraft.
-2. Enter the cps ( not accurate )
+2. Enter the delay
+3. Enter the key, write 6969 for help
-4. Hold z to click. (choice for key coming soon)
+4. Enjoy!
+Hold the key for the autoclicker to click!
+5. Press DEL button to go back to choices of clicker type.

 Big Thanks to unkNownH4cker#9174!